-Changing Site URL: By doing a search and replace for the old domain and replacing with the new domain you’ll also be altering the site_url and home url values in the database (Changing the Site URL) which will ensure that when you try to log into your site on the new domain it doesn’t try and redirect you over to the old domain.
+Changing Site URL: By searching and replace for the old domain and replacing with the new domain you’ll also be altering the site_url and home URL values in the database (Changing the Site URL) which will ensure that when you try to log into your site on the new domain it doesn’t try and redirect you over to the old domain.

 Step 8: The Final Touches

-This step actually includes two separate things with (potentially) several days between them.
+This step includes two separate things with (potentially) several days between them.